TaitoUnited/taito-cli/examples/README.md

     * TODO...

-3. Run `taito env-config` in the project directory.
+3. Run `taito project-config` in the project directory.
 This will create a new Sentry project for you.

 4. Create dev and prod environments for the project by running `taito env-create:dev` and `taito env-create:prod` in the project directory.
 This will TODO: